sixtyfortyapp/sixtyfortyapp.github.io/README.md

 SixtyForty is intended for knowledgeable do-it-yourself investors that understand the importance of asset allocation and the role of rebalancing.
 It is not a robo-advisor and does not provide investment advice.
 It won’t tell you how to structure your portfolio or when to make trades.
 That part - the fun part - is up to you, and likely the reason you decided to manage your own investments in the first place.

-If you are interested in learning more about investing, check out https://sixtyfortyapp.com for some reading recommendations.
+If you are interested in learning more about investing, check out the [Reading list](/READING.md).

 ## Privacy Policy